luisdiogo2071317/azure-docs.pt-pt/articles/data-lake-store/data-lake-store-get-started-java-sdk.md

 ## <a name="delete-files-and-folders"></a>Eliminar ficheiros e pastas

-O fragmento seguinte elimina os ficheiros e pastas especificados numa conta do Data Lake Store, em modo recursivo.
+O fragmento seguinte elimina os ficheiros e pastas especificados numa conta do Data Lake Storage Gen1, recursivamente.

     // delete directory along with all the subdirectories and files in it client.deleteRecursive("/a");